-Squats are the best exercises to develop your glutes.
+Squats are the best exercises to develop perfect glutes.
 Not only will you get strong glutes from squats, but squats naturally release Growth Hormones and Testosterone that encourage muscle growth.
 Larger glute muscles also mean a higher metabolism so you’ll be burning fat all day long.

 There are many forms of squats from bodyweight squats to barbell back squats to plyometric jumping squats.
 Start with the basic bodyweight squats.
 Once you have mastered the technique, start adding weight with dumbbells, kettlebells, or barbells.
-The more weight you lift, the stronger those glutes will get.
+The more weight you lift, the stronger those female glutes will get.

 Lunges primarily target the quadriceps, but they also target your glutes, hamstrings, and core muscles.
 Since lunges work so many lower body muscles, they are an essential toning exercise if you want the perfect butt.